 What do you want for Christmas?

-Open the advent calendar door to improve your website SEO for 2017.
+Open the advent calendar door to improve your website visibility for 2019.

-Dec 1st – Claim your Google Business page
+Dec 1st – Claim your Google My Business page

 Apart from your own site, Google My Business offers the best opportunity to improve your local visibility.
 Surprisingly, many businesses have not even claimed their listing.
 Claim yours now and make sure you optimise it.